-Boebbel has been a member of various bands and ensembles, of which the most important ones were Boebbel , Zak & Boebbel , and Psychotone.
+Boebbel was a member of various bands and ensembles, of which the most important ones were Boebbel , Zak & Boebbel , and Psychotone.

-He has written songs and music for all of these ensembles, and has also composed works and studies for classical guitar, e.g. ' l'Uccello di Paradiso ' or 'Naked Impromptu' .
+He wrote songs and music for all of these ensembles, and also composed works and studies for classical guitar, e.g. ' l'Uccello di Paradiso ' or 'Naked Impromptu' .

-Being a real noseflute virtuoso , he has even written music for this peculiar instrument, e.g. the 'Concerto for Percushion and Noseflute in B'.
+Being a real noseflute virtuoso , he even wrote music for this peculiar instrument, e.g. the 'Concerto for Percushion and Noseflute in B'.

 ZAK & BOEBBEL

-After unsatisfactory experiments with various guest musicians and a psychedelic rock band called Vetbult, both musicians joined a jazzblues band called Oezem around 1972, respectively on bass and guitar, but about one year later Boebbel decided to start a solo career, while Zak directed Oezem into RIO music and avantgarde chamber rock.
+After unsatisfactory experiments with various guest musicians and psychedelic rock bands like Vetbult and Fum, both musicians joined a jazzblues band called Oezem around 1972, respectively on bass and guitar, but about one year later Boebbel decided to start a solo career, while Zak directed Oezem into RIO music and avantgarde chamber rock.

 Boebbel decided to start a career as a solo rock comedy performer around 1973.
 He turned himself into a truly remarkable one-man orchestra, performing songs, monologues, poetry, short plays and instrumentals in shows such as 'The Flying Turd' and 'Take me by the Hand to Fairy Tale Wonderland' .

 He really had a very personal way of singing, which could be described as a peculiar mix of howling and growling.
 His instrumental and vocal interventions such as alpenhorn solos, gurgle laughs, or electric bicycle seat wah-wah playing, were weird and unconventional.
 And what to think about flamenco guitar, accompanied on castanets played at the same time by means of strings around the wrist!